If you’ve ever wondered how to become a freelance writer, now is the perfect time to get started.

 Determine Your Freelance Writing Rates

 The good news about your rates is that you set the level that will work for you—there is no right or wrong figure.
+We cover freelance writing rates in much greater detail in this article.

 The most common model you’ll encounter when you look at job ads for freelance writers is a per-word rate—typically quoted as “$5 per 100 words” or “$80 for 1000 words,” for example.